Ultimately, you control how you assign jobs using the TIDY software.

 (5) If they accept, you will know right away.
 If after 2 days they don't accept, the request expires.
 If they like, they can also counter-propose times to work with you.

-In some cases, you may not be able to book any possible length of job, or start time.
+In some cases, for requests for TIDY to help you, you may not be able to book any possible length of job, or start time.

 What is a block schedule?
 Just like in many schools, it means there are more limited start times for jobs, and lengths are fixed to certain intervals.
 In the case of cleaning, this means having blocks start at (for example) 8 am, 9:30 am, 11 am, and so on.
 If you book a 1-hour job, they can do that at 8 am, then make a 2.5-hour job at 9:30 am.
 If both of those clients cancel, they can book a 4-hour job to span that time.